Learning Deep Models: Critical Points and Local Openness: Local Openness of Matrix Multiplication Mappings

-Observation~\ref{lm:LocalMinMapping} motivates us to study the local openness of mappings appearing in various widely-used optimization problems.
-One example of such mappings is related to the famous Burer-Monteiro approach for semi-definite programming \cite{burer2005local}, in which the mapping $\mathcal{F}$ is the symmetric matrix multiplication mapping defined as:
+Motivated by Observation 1, we study the local openness/openness of matrix multiplication mappings.
+One example that is used in the famous Burer-Monteiro approach for semi-definite programming \cite{burer2005local}, is the symmetric matrix multiplication mapping $\mathcal{M}_{+}: \mathbb{R}^{n \times k} \mapsto \mathcal{R}_{\mathcal{M}_+}$ defined as